Cyber Liability Insurance

 You should consider cyber coverage if your business:

-• Collects or stores customer or employee data (online or offline)
+• Stores customer or employee data (online or offline)

-• Has employees who access company data remotely
+• Allows employees to access company data remotely

-• Would struggle to absorb the cost of downtime or lawsuits after a breach
+• Would struggle to absorb the cost of downtime, legal action, or regulatory fines after a breach

 Common cyber incidents